 - Get said shit in front of said people

 - Get said people onto your email list

 - Wash, rinse and repeat

+You don’t even have to know how to snap your fingers.
+Trust me.
+If you did I’d be in trouble.
 So let’s get you set up (if you’re not already).
 Put your party pants on because we’ve got six steps before you’re home free:

 Step #1: Choose a Badass Domain Name